Becoming a Geologist

 Bowman Hall – Department of Geology – University of Kentucky

 The next year, the news came that the geology department at UK had decided to hire an eminent coal geologist.
-I just about dropped my rock hammer when I discovered the new hire was none other than Dr. John C. Ferm!
+I dropped my rock hammer when I discovered the new hire was none other than Dr. John C. Ferm!

 Digital Equipment Corporation (DEC) PDP-8 Minicomputer

-Dr. Ferm soon showed up, but you might think the Rolling Stones had arrived for a concert.
-Ferm blew into town with his own entourage, dragging his very own PDP-8 minicomputer!
-His gigantic staff included his very own PhD computer scientist, who was in charge of nursing the thing!
-Very few individuals actually owned computers at this time (the first microcomputer was only two years old), and Ferm must have been the only guy in the world with his own PDP-8.
+Dr. Ferm soon showed up, but you might think the Rolling Stones had arrived for a concert.He blew into town accompanied by his very own PDP-8 minicomputer…with his own entourage…very unusual.The group included a PhD computer scientist — in charge of nursing the thing!
+Very few individuals actually owned computers at this time (the very first microcomputer was only two years old), and Ferm must have been one of the only guys in the world with his very own PDP-8.
 Ferm’s machine, four feet square, was ensconced in its very own building, across the street from Bowman Hall.

-Even though I enjoyed a couple of courses in coal geology under Dr. Ferm, and actually served as his research assistant for a semester, I had decided to stick with petroleum geology.
 I did get to spend a fair amount of time in the room that housed the PDP-8.
 I watched in awe as the connected plotter spit out perfect..lovely…detailed schematics of coal-seam boreholes.
-I wanted to see a computer spewing oil-field maps and electric logs; something that would soon come to pass.
+I wanted to see a computer spewing my own oil-field maps and electric logs; something that would soon come to pass.

 Cities Service Company (CITCO/CITGO)

-Near the end of my stay at UK, I got a phone call from Oklahoma.
+My First JobNear the end of my stay at UK, I got a phone call from Oklahoma.
 Jon Huffman asked me to come to Oklahoma City to interview for my first geologist job!
 Jon worked for a company called Cities Service Company.
 The company, better known as “Citco” or “Citgo,” was an 80-year old company with deep roots in the old Indian Territory.
-Cities’ huge mid-continent assets were a product of the early 1900′s oil boom in Oklahoma and Kansas, when the predecessor Indian Territory Illuminating Oil Company (ITIO) made many enormously successful (and quite romantic) discoveries.
+Cities’ huge mid-continent assets were a product of the early 1900’s oil boom in Oklahoma and Kansas, when the predecessor Indian Territory Illuminating Oil Company (ITIO) made many enormously successful (and quite romantic) discoveries.

-After that interview, I arrived in Oklahoma City to visit Cities Service.
+I soon arrived in Oklahoma City to visit Cities Service.
 OKC was the center of oil exploration in the mid-continent, hosted a huge ongoing cowboy craze, and came complete with a laid-back atmosphere coupled with big-city amenities.
 “The City” sat atop the Anadarko Basin, one of the most prolific, romantic, oil and gas producing areas in the world.
 I liked it right off the bat.
 It also turned out to be the place where I would start my career!